thorhj/dnd-session-0-checklist/README.md

 ## Races and classes

-- **Races Allowed/Disallowed**\
+- **Races allowed/disallowed**\
 Are there any races you disallow?
-Do you allow Flying Races?
-Do you allow home-brew races?
-What if the home-brew race was a home-brew of Kinder? would you allow that?
+Do you allow flying races?
+Do you allow homebrew races?
 Do you allow Unearthed Arcana Races?
 Elemental Evil Races?
 Sword Coast Adventure Guide?
 Volo's Guide?
 What about the Magic The Gathering Unearthed Arcana Races?
 Maybe you will some races with a minor tweak to them?

-- **Tweaking/Reflavor Races**\
+- **Tweaking/reflavor races**\
 Can PCs make minor tweaks to a race?
 Can PCs reflavor a race to be a different race?
-Do you allow PCs to play races they home-brewed themselves?
+Do you allow PCs to play races they homebrewed themselves?

-- **Classes Allowed**\
+- **Classes allowed**\
 Are there any classes you disallow?
-Do you allow home-brew classes or only home-brew classes from Mat Mercer & Sterling Vermin?
-Do you allow Unearthed Arcana classes/sub-classes, the Unearthed Arcana Mystic?
+Do you allow homebrew classes or only homebrew classes from recognised sources, such as Matt Mercer and Sterling Vermin?
+Do you allow Unearthed Arcana classes/sub-classes, e.g. the Unearthed Arcana Mystic?
 Sword Coast Adventure Guide sub-classes?

-- **Tweaking/Reflavor Classes**\
+- **Tweaking/reflavor classes**\
 Can PCs make minor tweaks to a class or subclass, if it fits a certain theme that you as the DM can agree with?
 Can PCs reflavor a class to be a different theme, such as a Bard reflavored as Pro Wrestler?
-Do you allow PCs to play home-brewed classes or sub-classes?

 ## Game-style, character lifestyle